NoobSam777/codes/README.md

-# Headline: Stop pausing movies to look up words.
+# Stop pausing movies to look up words.
 Use Python instead. 🐍🎬

 Watching movies in English is great, but pausing every 5 seconds to check the dictionary ruins the flow.
 That’s why I wrote a Python script to do the hard work for me before I even press play.